Socialist Organisation of Working People

-The Socialist Organisation of Working People (SOP, Czech: Socialistická organizace pracujících) is a Trotskyist political group in the Czech Republic established in 1998 after a split in the group affiliate to the International Socialist Tendency, Socialist Solidarity.
+The Socialist Organisation of Working People (SOP, Czech: Socialistická organizace pracujících) was a Trotskyist political group in the Czech Republic established in 1998 after a split in the group affiliated to the International Socialist Tendency, Socialist Solidarity.
 It is a section of the League for the Fifth International.

 In their words: "SOP follows revolutionary traditions of Marx, Engels, Lenin and Trotsky, striving to build a revolutionary worker's party".
 They established an independent youth group, called REVO, in 2000.
 Revo had a split in 2006.